WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 The picture at left shows just the lower few inches of a plant over two feet tall.
 Leaves are very minutely toothed and stems often reddish.

 Constantine Rafinesque named this species in 1808.
 The species has had several dozen other names since then.
-"Ciliatum" is Latin for "hairy" and botanically refers to fine, marginal hairs -- which can be seen as a silvery glow along the edges of some of the seed pods and buds in the two pictures below.
+"Ciliatum" is Latin for "hairy" and botanically refers to fine, marginal hairs -- which can be seen as a silvery glow along the edges of some of the seed pods and buds in the photograph above and the two photographs below.

 Epilobium ciliatum